+What does heroin do to your body?
 Heroin is an extremely addictive opioid drug.
-Heroin can cause serious harm to the body, including addiction, overdose, brain damage, infection, and chronic medical conditions.
-While abusing heroin in any way can cause addiction and health problems, injecting and smoking it cause it to reach the brain faster, an effect that increases the potential for addiction.
+It can cause serious harm to the body, including addiction, overdose, brain damage, infection, and chronic medical conditions.
+While abusing heroin in any way can cause addiction and health problems, injecting and smoking it cause it to reach the brain faster.
+It’s an effect that increases the potential for addiction.
 Once a person is addicted, heroin’s effects on the body can become more severe.
-As compulsive heroin use overtakes daily life, many people will continue to use the drug despite the damage it’s inflicting on their body.
+As compulsive heroin use overtakes daily life, many people will continue to use the drug despite the damage it is inflicting on their bodies.
 Physical healing from the drug begins in detox and continues into rehab.
 A comprehensive heroin addiction treatment program will also utilize therapies to address how it has affected the user mentally.

 Use of heroin on a regular basis causes the body to adapt to frequent doses of it.
 Due to this, the body becomes unable to function in a normal way without it.
 Should a dependent person stop taking the drug without gradually reducing their dose, they will likely develop withdrawal symptoms as their body struggles to adjust to the absence of it.

 Heroin withdrawal can become painful, uncomfortable, and at times, dangerous.
 Symptoms can begin in as little as a few hours after a person quits taking it.
 Withdrawal symptoms typically peak around one to two days and diminish around a week.
 Signs and symptoms of heroin withdrawal include:

 - Intense cravings

 - Intense pain in the muscles and bones